THATCamp SBL & AAR 2017Friday, November 17, 2017

 THATCamp stands for “The Humanities and Technology Camp.”
 It exists to bring scholars and technologists of every skill level together to learn how to integrate digital technology into their teaching and research.
 This means the format is not your typical conference proceedings.

 THATCamps are “unconferences,” which means sessions are built around hands-on workshops and collaborative working groups rather than formal presentations.
-Participants are encouraged to propose sessions they would like to attend in advance of the meeting on the THATCamp SBL/AAR blog.
+Participants are encouraged to propose sessions they would like to attend in advance of the meeting.
 Topics we could cover include academic blogging, social media in the classroom, social media in religion, digital research methods, web-based class projects, online publishing, and countless others.

-In Make Sessions, someone leads a small group in a hands-on collaborative working session with the aim actually making something–software, best practices document, a syllabus, etc.
+- In a Make session proposal, you offer to lead a small group in a hands-on collaborative working session with the aim of producing a draft document or piece of software.